PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 09:01:29
+Last updated: 2024-04-06 09:02:05
-Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister
+Random Quote: The purpose of war is peace. - Pablo Escobar